gomezgoiri/CLIPS4Android/README.rst

 The cleanest way to show messages from a native library in Android is by simply redirecting its output (see `Redirecting stdout`_).
 However, this method has not always work for me (sorry, I don't know the cause).
-That's why in #2 I forced CLIPS to show all its messages using Logcat (see `Logcat from native code`_).
+That's why I forced CLIPS to show all its messages using Logcat (see `Logcat from native code`_).

 Redirecting stdout